 There are many debates about, literally, getting rid of the European currency.
 Keynesians believe that leaving the euro area would not be beneficial to Germany due to an appreciation of its currency that would undermine its economy.
 But in the long run, such a scenario would be a debacle.

-However, if one considers many other aspects of this situation there might appear the disagreement, since there would be a negative impact in the short term, as with any scenario involving the fate of the Eurozone, but in the long time approach it might not necessarily be disaster.
+However, if one considers many other aspects of this situation there might appear the disagreement, since there would be a negative impact in the short term, as with any scenario involving the fate of the Eurozone, but in the long-term approach it might not necessarily be a disaster.

-From this standpoint there is no doubt that this scenario is the best for German people, and this is what their citizens actually would prefer.
-The question is whether politicians will respect the wishes of the people as they claim that they practice the democratic principles.
-However, there would be no surprise if they would be willing to dismiss the democracy for their own ends.
+From this standpoint, there is no doubt that this scenario is the best for German people, and this is what their citizens actually would prefer.
+The question is whether politicians will respect the wishes of the people as they claim that they practice democratic principles.
+However, there would be no surprise if they would be willing to dismiss democracy for their own ends.